luohoward/FormulaElectric/README.md

 FormulaElectric
 ===============

-Website for Illini Formula Electric
+Website for the Illini Formula Electric team of the University of Illinois Urbana Champaign